Licence conditions may be put in place to cover:

 - the first sale of a product.

-If commercialisation milestones are not achieved by the agreed dates, the licensor has the right to terminate the licence and grant it to another person or company who has better resources, capabilities or commitment to ensure the product is developed at a better rate of progress.
+If commercialisation milestones are not achieved by the agreed dates, the licensor has the right to terminate the licence and grant it to another person or company.

-A general obligation to use 'best endeavours to commercialise' may be too vague to confer any right of termination if commercialisation to 'best advantage' does not occur.
-A typical post-market entry performance target makes provision for a licensee to achieve certain minimum sales.
+A typical post-market entry performance obligation makes provision for a licensee to achieve certain minimum sales.
 If the minimum sales are not achieved, the licence may be terminated.

 In a typical model: